logust79/Strain-Plasmid-database/ReadMe.md

 And that's when I decided to build up a Strain/Plasmid/Primer database to centralise every valuable materials in the lab (Primer's not available at the moment, but it will get there at some point).

-For a preview of how the database looks like, please visit my EC2 server at:
+For a preview of how the database looks like, please visit my [EC2 server](54.72.44.191:3000).
-    54.72.44.191:3000.
 You may log in with username = 'guest' and password = 'password'.

 ##How to set up